platformsh/platformsh-docs/src/frameworks/drupal7/migrating.md

 $ rsync -a --delete [USER]@[ORIGIN-SERVER]:/var/www/drupal/sites/default/files/ public/sites/default/files
 ```

-> **note**
+{{< note >}}
-> If you are using a Mac OS computer, you might experience issues where files with non-ascii characters in them don't work after transfer because Mac OS X uses decomposed form (like "a + ¨ = ä", a form known as NFD), not the usual composed form ("ä", a form known as NFC used everywhere else).
+If you are using a Mac OS computer, you might experience issues where files with non-ascii characters in them don't work after transfer because Mac OS X uses decomposed form (like "a + ¨ = ä", a form known as NFD), not the usual composed form ("ä", a form known as NFC used everywhere else).
 One workaround is to use the direct server-to-server transfer method mentioned above.
+{{< /note >}}